cdl-geneseo/geneseo-dictionary/H/Hydroflask.md

 # Hydroflask

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hydroflask

 Created by  Lauren Silverman on Dec 11, 2020

 a brand of metal water bottles made popular for their durability aesthetic look.Source: Dictionary of Geneseo English, Fall 2020, SilvermanAs of 2020, 97.7% of students surveyed were familiar with this term.
 Of those surveyed, 90.7% believe it has originated elsewhere.(Silverman, G-M, 2020)